 The City Manager accrues vacation hours based on years of service, with a maximum accrual of 160 hours per year.
 The City Manager also accrues 112 hours of administrative leave and 96 hours of sick leave a year.

-The City Manager, Steve Salomon, earns a base salary of $181,334 per year.
+The City Manager earns a base salary.
 In addition, he receives a benefits package that includes retirement, medical, dental, vision and life insurance, car allowance, and deferred compensation.
 A copy of the City Manager's contract can be viewed for details.

 For a complete list of Executive Salaries, click here.
 Council compensation is established by ordinance (VMC 2.04.080) in the Visalia Municipal Code.